Download Full Text (69 KB)

 behavioral ecology, Christopher Lile, Defenders of Wildlife, Dr. Joseph Oyugi, Dr. Tom Jones, endangered species, grey wolf, GWU Life of the Scholar Multidisciplinary Conference, GWU Summer Undergraduate Research Scholars Program, GWU360, lemur, Madagascar, Omaha Zoo’s Department of Conservation Genetics, primatology, red wolf, Student-Athlete Advisory Committee, Wolf Park (Battleground Ind.)

-Office of University Communications, "Gardner-Webb Graduate Takes Research Interests to Exciting Places" (2017).
+Office of University Communications and Moore, Mallory, "Gardner-Webb Graduate Takes Research Interests to Exciting Places" (2017).
 Gardner-Webb NewsCenter Archive.
 533.